upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

   way.
 If you already paired it, remove/forget it.
-- **Only one program can be connected to the board at a time.** If the Chords web app, a phone app, or another one of these scripts is connected, close it first — otherwise the new one will scan forever and find nothing.
+- **Only one program can be connected to the board at a time.** If the Chords web app, a phone app, or another one of these scripts is connected, close it first- otherwise the new one will scan forever and find nothing.

 ---

 ## 2. Get the project onto your computer

-Don't download the files one by one — get the **whole repo** so the scripts and the setup files all land in the same folder.
+Don't download the files one by one- get the **whole repo** so the scripts and the setup files all land in the same folder.

 - **Clone it:**